ArtemTroncha/CarRent/documentation.md

-This project made to make easy and quick way to share/rent car for short/long term.
+1. This project made to make easy and quick way to share/rent car for short/long term.
 Users can search car for rent in different cities for their needs.
 Also user can share their own car to other users,  with a few clicks.

-Projects description:
+2. Projects description:
     1. Sign in/Log in
-2. Slider to change rent/share.
+    2. Slider to change rent/share interface.

-2. Payment system.
+    3. Payment system.
-3. Connection to Google map and using geolocation to filter requests
+    4. Connection to Google map and using geolocation to filter requests
-4. Driver license verification                                      ???????
+    5. Driver license verification
-5.

-2.1 Fields for person who rent car :
+2.1.
+Registration fields:
     -- Name
     -- Surname
     -- Email
+    -- City information
+        -- Adress
+        -- Post Code - optinal
+        -- City
+        -- Country - for global site
     -- Telefon Number
-    -- Driver license verification

-Fields for person who share car:
-    -- Name
-    -- Surname
-    -- Email
-    -- Telefon Number
+After registration user need to confrim on the email.

+2.2.

-//todo: rewrite registration
+//TODO: rewrite registration

 Used textology: